yaili/podcasts/README.md

 Submit an [issue](https://github.com/yaili/podcasts/issues/new) if you'd like to recommend a podcast for me to listen to.

-- 50 Things That Made the Modern Economy
+- 50 Things That Made the Modern Economy [finished]
 - 99% Invisible
-- A Responsive Web Design Podcast
+- A Responsive Web Design Podcast [long pause]
 - Accused
 - THE ADAM BUXTON PODCAST
 - Ask a Manager